j-holyland/Robotique/README.md

-- 👋 Hi, I’m @Robotique/Robotica/Jay
+- 👋 Hi, I’m Jay
 - 🌱 I’m currently studying Software Engineering and want to keep learning more in the realm of programming.
 - 💞️ I’m looking to collaborate on projects utilising the API from GGG to create 3rd party applications for their game, Path of Exile.
-- 📫 How to reach me: jdmh1995@gmail.com
+- 📫 How to reach me: jholyland.au@gmail.com

 <!---
 Robotique/Robotique is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.